GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Additional experimental details

 \section{Additional experimental details}

 Our approach practically has no user-specified parameters, as it generates a simplified cloud based on the desired simplification ratio ($\alpha$).
 However, we supply to our algorithm (Algorithm 1 in main text) some fixed default values which work well for most point clouds.
 We set $k_{\text{opt}} = 200$ for all experiments as even with a small subset of the original point cloud, the GP typically converges on an optimal set of hyperparameters within 100 iterations. $k_{\text{init}}$ was chosen to be $1/3$ of the target number of points in the simplified cloud, a ratio which empirically works well across all point clouds tested.
 Finally, $k_{\text{add}}$ is determined adaptively based on $k_{\text{init}}$, $N$ and $M$.
 Our algorithm is implemented in the \textit{PyTorch} framework, and whilst the runtimes reported in Table 1 of main manuscript were achieved with GPU acceleration using an NVIDIA A100 with 80GB of RAM, our algorithm can also be run purely on a CPU.
-All baselines were run on an Intel i7-11800H CPU with 32GB RAM.
-Our code is available \href{https://drive.google.com/drive/folders/1xtYdHCtUrJOOQbZLlMhMzDFk42QDwqCT?usp=sharing}{here}.
+All baselines other than Potamias \textit{et al.} and APES were run on an Intel i7-11800H CPU with 32GB RAM.